dontlaugh/rocket-yew-starter-pack/README.md

 [Rocket](https://rocket.rs) is a framework for building web servers in Rust, with a routing API that feels like Flask (Python).
-[Yew](https://github.com/DenisKolodin/yew) is a frontend framework for writing front end apps in Rust using cutting-edge (but well-supported) WebAssembly technologies, and with an API inspired by patterns from Elm and React.
+[Yew](https://github.com/DenisKolodin/yew) is a front end framework for writing apps in Rust using cutting-edge (but well-supported) WebAssembly technologies, and with an API inspired by patterns from Elm and React.